 - NFL asked all stadium security operators to perform 100% wanding of patrons. - This didn't always work.
-Close to kickoff time, lines got too long. - Met with NFL Security - Began analysis of security procedures at one stadium long it takes
+Close to kickoff time, lines got too long. - Met with NFL Security - Began analysis of security procedures at one stadium - See details in talk at this workshop long it takes